 The first step is to understand yourself.
 This means examining your values, interests, personality and skills and how they influence your major selection and ultimately your career path.
 Self-exploration will help you make a more informed decision about what majors fit you best.

-- Career Development has multiple assessments that can help you define your values, skill set, personality and interests and can also explain how they influence career choice.
+- Employer Engagement and Career Design has multiple assessments that can help you define your values, skill set, personality and interests and can also explain how they influence career choice.

-- Schedule a hour long appointment with a counselor through the myNEU portal by clicking the Career Development tab and then choosing Counseling Appointments.
+- Schedule a hour long appointment with a counselor through the myNEU portal by clicking the Employer Engagement and Career Design tab and then choosing Counseling Appointments.
 You can also schedule an appointment by calling the front desk at 617-373-2430.

 Step 2: Explore

 People struggle with decision making because they simply don't have enough information.
 It's like going out to eat and not understanding the menu options.
 To make an informed decision, you need to ask questions and gather more information.
-Career Development has multiple resources to help you do this.
+Employer Engagement and Career Design has multiple resources to help you do this.

 - Exploring Careers is a full list of websites to help you research everything from specific occupations to industry trends.

 - The Career Guides break down different majors and careers by providing you with a broad overview, a list of possible job titles, industries, employers and even job searching sites specific to that industry.

 - Social media and basic Internet research is a great way to explore different majors.
 Read through the Social Media guide to get started.
 LinkedIn has industry groups that you can join to connect with professionals in that field and there are thousands of professional blogs that can provide additional perspective on certain industries.
 Professional associations and organizations are also a great resource for learning more about a certain career path.

 Step 3: Connect